 - Ask your doctor when you should take your medications to avoid GI distress.

 - Try eating small meals throughout the day.
-If you’re not hungry frequently, bulk up the calories in your food when you do eat.
+If you’re not often hungry, bulk up the calories in your food when you do eat.

 - Go for a walk before you eat to stimulate your appetite.

-- Keep your diet bland and avoid fibrous foods if you have nausea or diarrhea.
+- Keep your diet bland.
+Avoid fibrous foods if you have nausea or diarrhea.

 Your doctor may recommend a new medication or lowering your dosage to help your digestive system function normally.

 A diagnosis of IPF can have an immediate or delayed effect on your mental health.
-Because the condition isn’t curable and symptoms get worse over time, it can be emotionally challenging.
+Because the condition doesn’t have a current cure and symptoms get worse over time, it can be emotionally challenging.

-Two mental health conditions that commonly occur in those with IPF include depression and anxiety.
+Two mental health conditions that commonly occur in people with IPF include depression and anxiety.
 Depression and anxiety can also worsen symptoms like shortness of breath and coughing.

 Here are some ways you can relieve stress and reduce depression or anxiety in IPF:

-- Talk to your medical team about medications that can treat depression or anxiety.
+- Talk to your healthcare team about medications that can treat depression or anxiety.

 - See specialists at a pulmonary rehabilitation clinic.